by Dr. Bill Rawls

 If you draw circles around the symptoms associated with Lyme disease, chronic fatigue, and fibromyalgia, the circles deeply overlap.
 The nonspecific symptoms commonly associated with any one of the listed stealth microbes sit right in the middle of those overlapping circles.

-The steady rise in chronic diseases like Lyme disease, fibromyalgia, chronic fatigue, autoimmune, and other degenerative diseases over the past seventy-five years is disturbing, but explainable.
+The steady rise in chronic diseases like Lyme disease, fibromyalgia, chronic fatigue, and autoimmune and other degenerative diseases over the past 75 years is disturbing, but explainable.
 The underlying problem is not an epidemic of emerging stealth microbes (stealth microbes have been around for thousands of years), but instead something that we have brought on ourselves.

-The modern world has become saturated with environmental factors that disrupt immune function.
+The modern world has become saturated with environmental factors that disrupt immune function, with four in particular doing the bulk of the damage.

 Global warming, increased ticks, and people spending more time outdoors may also fit into the equation, but these outward factors matter less than you might think.